 The Guide to Michelin Restaurants Beyond San Francisco

 The Michelin star is the highest distinction a restaurant can earn in the culinary world.
 Restaurants can receive one, two or three Michelin stars, and these stars can also be taken away at any time.
-In the past 10 years, more and more restaurants in and around the San Francisco Bay Area have received at least one Michelin star, with a total of seven restaurants having three stars.
+In the past 10 years, more and more restaurants in and around the San Francisco Bay Area have received at least one Michelin star, with a total of six restaurants having three stars.

 Stars are granted based on a wide range of criteria, including quality of ingredients, impressive technical skill, and a balanced menu with a wide range of flavors.
 Drinks offered must complement the meals accordingly.
 The distinction between the stars is as follows:

 - One Star: A very good restaurant in its own category.

 - Two Stars: Excellent cooking, worth a detour.

 - Three Stars: Exceptional cuisine, worth a special journey.

 Michelin Star Restaurants Beyond San Francisco